jkorsvik/vix_trigger/README.md

 ## Introduction

 The source code uses Yahoo Finance to get the vix prices.
+The data is gotten by using a python library called [yfinance](https://pypi.org/project/yfinance/).

+The library enables us to get stock data from Yahoos publicly available APIs.

+To read more about yfinance, head to https://aroussi.com/post/python-yahoo-finance

 After fetching the data, we calculate whetever today is day where the user should buy, sell, or do nothing.